Have Questions?

 Program Leader Handbook (Scouting America)

-This is Mrs. Blankers' first year as a den leader and second year with Pack 171.
-With a background in art, she is excited to help the Tigers find creative approaches to the adventures this year.
+This is Mrs. Blankers' second year as a den leader.
+With a background in art, she is excited to help the Wolves find creative approaches to the adventures this year.

 Mr. Talbot began his Scouting journey in 2nd grade, eventually earning the rank of Eagle as a member of Troop 271.
 He was also involved in Venture Crew 271 and served as Chapter Chief for Tonkawa Lodge #99 as part of the Order of the Arrow.
 He is also honored to serve as the North Shore Assistant District Commissioner for Special Needs Scouting.

 Mr. Barrett stepped into the role of Den Leader after volunteering as an assistant.
-He brings a spirit of joy as he guides the Bear den.
+He brings a spirit of joy and eternal patience as he guides the Webelos den.

 Mr. Bickling started his Scouting journey as a Cub Scout.
 He has been with this den from the beginning and is immensely proud of their growth.
 He also volunteers as the North Shore District Cub Scout Roundtable Commissioner.
 In 2022, he received the Northern Star Award from the North Shore District.

-This is Ms. Hoover's first year as a den leader.
-She is excited to help guide the female Webelos and AOL dens as they finish their Cub Scouting journey.
+This is Ms. Hoover's second year as a den leader.
+She is excited to help guide the female AOLs as they finish their Cub Scouting journey.

 These men and women do behind-the-scenes work to support the program and the Cub Scouts.